daisygunn/heiwa-gallery/README.md

 [Live application can be found here](https://heiwa-gallery.herokuapp.com/)

-This is a full-stack e-commerce projecy built using Django, Python, HTML, CSS and JavaScript.
-I have created a website for 'Heiwa Gallery' that has been designed to display exhibition information and allows customers to purchase prints of the photography/art from previous exhibition.
+This is a full-stack e-commerce project built using Django, Python, HTML, CSS and JavaScript.
+I have created a website for 'Heiwa Gallery' that has been designed to display exhibition information and allows customers to purchase prints of the photography & art from the online shop.

 ## Table of Contents
 1. [**UX**](#ux)